John de Bothby: Biography

-Unlike many holders of the office of Lord Chancellor of Ireland, who could reasonably expect to be appointed to an English bishopric in due course, Boothby never rose above the position of vicar: he held the living of Keyingham, and later that of Hound, Hampshire.
+Unlike many holders of the office of Lord Chancellor of Ireland, who could reasonably expect to be appointed to a bishopric in due course, Boothby never rose above the position of vicar: he held the living of Keyingham, at Bainton, and later that of Hound, Hampshire.
 He was finally appointed vicar of the Church of the Holy Sepulchre, Northampton, and died there.

 His date of death is uncertain.
 He was still living in 1382 when he was asked to inquire into whether lands held by the Priory of Walton had been unlawfully acquired.
 His property passed to his nephew, also called John de Bothby.